 - Strengthen leadership ability, enhance personal and professional growth, and support overall career development of the participants.

-- Monthly program activities include skill building in the areas of efficacy, mentoring, negotiations, collaborations, multiple role management, and mindful leadership (mind-body approaches to leadership and work).
+- Monthly program activities include skill building in the areas of efficacy, emotional intelligence, intercultural communication, mindful leadership, multiple role management, negotiation, and networking, among others.

 - The program will also include an optional coaching component that will deepen individual learning and empower participants to act on their career and life goals.